valyaevadaria/brain-games/README.md

 # Run

-The game to determine even and odd numbers:
+The game to determine even and odd numbers

     brain-even